doveletter/.github/profile/README.md

 **I'm incredibly grateful to the **392 personnel subscribers and 12 business/lifetime plan subscribers** who joined Dove Letter after its launch!** Your support means a lot, and I look forward to sharing valuable Android and Kotlin insights with you all 💙 <br>

+> [!NOTE]
+> The subscription fee will **increase once the number of subscribers reaches 400**.
+By subscribing early, you'll benefit from a lower price compared to later subscribers.

 <img width="575" alt="2222" src="https://github.com/user-attachments/assets/c46918ae-eecd-486e-bd47-18e0dd9901ae">

 Hope you learn and find as much inspiration as possible with Dove Letter!